kubeflow/spark-operator/README.md

 kubectl create -f manifest/spark-operator.yaml
 ```

+## Configuring Spark Operator

+Spark Operator is typically deployed and run using `manifest/spark-operator.yaml` through a Kubernetes `Deployment`.
+However, users can still run it outside a Kubernetes cluster and make it talk to the Kubernetes API server of a cluster by specifying path to `kubeconfig`, which can be done using the `--kubeconfig` flag.

+Spark Operator uses multiple workers in the initializer controller and the submission runner.
+The number of worker threads to use in the two places are controlled using command-line flags `--initializer-threads` and `--submission-threads`, respectively.
+The default values for both flags are 10 and 3, respectively.

 ## Running the Example Spark Application

 To run the example Spark application, run the following command: